Kaarthee/Threat-Informed-Detection-Engine/README.md

 Security telemetry often arrives in different formats and from different tools.
 A Linux authentication log and a honeypot JSON event may describe related attacker activity, but they cannot be analysed consistently until they are normalised.

-The IOC Detection Engine converts Ubuntu SSH and Cowrie events into a shared security-event model and then:
+The Threat informed Detection Engine converts Ubuntu SSH and Cowrie events into a shared security-event model and then:

 1. ingests events from multiple telemetry sources
 2. normalises them into a common schema
 3. groups activity by source IP address
 4. correlates related events within five-minute incident windows
 5. detects suspicious authentication behaviour
-6. matches source IPs against lifecycle-aware IOC intelligence
+6. matches source IPs against lifecycle-aware Threat informed intelligence
 7. calculates an explainable incident risk score
 8. maps activity to MITRE ATT&CK
 9. suppresses repeated incidents using persistent deduplication
 10. generates terminal, CSV, and JSON outputs

-The result is a structured incident containing evidence, source context, severity, risk factors, IOC intelligence, ATT&CK techniques, and event counts.
+The result is a structured incident containing evidence, source context, severity, risk factors, Threat informed intelligence, ATT&CK techniques, and event counts.

 ---